In this post, we’ve put together a “Top 10 List of Free and Accessible Things to do in London” for wheelchair users.

 3. Visit an Art Gallery

-- The National Portrait Gallery, see the world’s largest collection of portraits.
+- The National Portrait Gallery see the world’s most extensive collection of portraits.

 - The National Gallery, Botticelli, Leonardo da Vinci, Rembrandt, Gainsborough, Turner, Renoir and Van Gogh need we say more!